-1. The reported amount is incorrect, and
+- The reported amount is incorrect, and

-2. The reported amount is more than the true or correct amount.
+- The reported amount is more than the true or correct amount.

-Because of double-entry accounting or bookkeeping, another general ledger account will also have a reporting error.
-In our example, if Prepaid Insurance is overstated (too much being reported) it is likely that Insurance Expense will be understated (too little is being reported).
+In a double-entry accounting system, if the balance in the account Prepaid Insurance is overstated (too much is being reported) it is likely that the account Insurance Expense is understated (too little is being reported).